 - Chia Seeds - the main ingredient in chia pudding are these powerhouse seeds packed with nutrients.
 Make sure you use fresh seeds for pudding.
 Old ones may not absorb liquid.

-It really is just as simple as mixing or shaking everything together in a bowl or jar.
-Once it thickens you can layer it in jars for breakfast or dessert.
+This chocolate chia pudding really is just as simple as mixing or shaking everything together in a bowl or jar in less than 15 minutes.
+Once the chia pudding thickens, you can layer it in jars for breakfast or dessert.

 - Whisk together the milk, honey, extracts, cocoa powder, instant coffee, and sea salt.
 You can also shake it up in a jar or use a blender to really incorporate the ingredients.

-- Let the pudding rest in the fridge for a few hours or overnight, then layer it in jars with coconut yogurt, fresh raspberries, coconut flakes, and chocolate covered cocao nibs.
+- Layer it in small mason jars with coconut yogurt, fresh raspberries, coconut flakes, and chocolate covered cocao nibs.

-Serve the jars of pudding with different toppings to change it up each day.
+- Serve the jars of pudding with different toppings to change it up each day.
 You can add cocoa powder, spices, or matcha powder for a different flavor profile.
-Top each jar with different fruits, nuts, and granola for fun flavors.
+Top each jar with different fresh fruit, nuts, and granola for fun flavors.

 How long does chia pudding last?